Bicycle safety: Lights

 Headlights and taillights may be mounted on the bicycle or worn by the cyclist.
 Bicycle lights can be powered by replaceable batteries, by internal rechargeable batteries, or powered by a hub, bottle or roller dynamo that produces electrical energy when driven by the rotation of the wheels.

 Cycling lights are typically of lower power than those on motor vehicles, but well-designed lights are perfectly adequate for the lower speed of bicycles.
 The best bicycle headlights have beams shaped to efficiently light the road.
 These are also suitably conspicuous to other road users.
 In order to be effective, it is best for lights to be securely attached to the bicycle and properly aimed, not mounted on soft bags or loose clothing.
 In the US, state and local ordinances usually require this.

 Audible signaling

 Bells or other audible signaling devices are required equipment in many jurisdictions.

 Time of day

 Avoiding cycling at or around dusk is a way to reduce the number of serious bike accidents.
 The majority of fatal car-bike accidents occur between 6pm and 9pm, likely due to the low-light conditions and potential glare of sunset, combined with traffic still being heavier, especially on weekdays.

+Density

+A 2024 study found that among US cities with similar populations, those with denser urban cores and higher bicycling rates had lower overall fatality rates for automobiles and pedestrians.